Join a free event

 The Columbia Deferred MBA Program remains highly selective.
 For the most recent application cycle, the program admitted 232 students from 80 undergraduate institutions across 28 countries.
 The GMAT score range for admitted students was 570-780, and the GPA range was 3.3-4.0.

-Similar to the full-time MBA program, admission to the Columbia Business School Deferred Enrollment Program includes an interview process.
+Similar to the full-time MBA program, admission to the Columbia Business School Deferred Admissions Program includes an interview process.
 Unsuccessful applicants are encouraged to reapply through the traditional MBA program later, and they are not considered “re-applicants” in future cycles.

 Please note that acceptance rates and class profiles can vary annually.
 For the most current information, it's advisable to consult Columbia Business School's official admissions page or contact their admissions office directly.